 serves as the governing body for 36 men’s social fraternities at UA, many of which are affiliated with the North-American Interfraternity Conference (NIC).
 IFC values brotherhood, scholarship, leadership, and community service.

-The Alabama United Greek Council (UGC) is the governing body for the 9 multicultural and special interest sororities and fraternities.
+The Alabama United Greek Council (UGC) is the governing body for the special interest sororities and fraternities.
 UGC exists to enable member organizations to share ideas and resources, promote mutual respect and equality, and provide a support network for students on campus.